 The Platform on Sustainable Finance

-- Extension of the Taxonomy through different impact and performance levels: In its current form, while gathering information on a lot of different categories, the Taxonomy only knows the final verdicts “Taxonomy-aligned” or “non-aligned”.
+- Extension of the Taxonomy through different impact and performance levels (July 2021): In its current form, while gathering information on a lot of different categories, the Taxonomy only knows the final verdicts “Taxonomy-aligned” or “non-aligned”.
 At a time when gradual improvement is insufficient to ensure long-term sustainability, and transformational changes are needed, this is intended to acknowledge and encourage best practices.
 However, the European Commission estimates that as of 2022 only 1 to 5 % of all financial assets fulfill the Taxonomy’s green criteria (a number expected to rise steeply through implementation of the European Green Deal, see FAQ: What is the EU Taxonomy and how will it work in practice?).
 A concentration of investments into this small percentage of already Taxonomy-compliant assets may create the risk of a lack of funds for transition efforts.
 To alleviate these concerns the Platform proposes to further differentiate Taxonomy-assessment by taking into account different environmental performance levels and levels of environmental impact (e.g. lack of positive impact on the environment vs. negative impact).
 This aims to “make transition finance more widely available, whilst not diluting incentives to ‘go green’”.
 With this additional information, investors who do not orient their decisions primarily on ecological sustainability might also be compelled to at least avoid financing severe ecological harm.
 At the same time, the Platform advises caution to maintain the balance between additional information and excessive complexity in reporting.

-- Screening criteria for environmental objectives 3-6: Concerning forest conservation, the proposed screening criteria seem more ambitious than those for environmental objectives 1 and 2 (“Climate Delegated Act”).
+- Screening criteria for environmental objectives 3-6 (April 2022): Concerning forest conservation, the proposed screening criteria seem more ambitious than those for environmental objectives 1 and 2 (“Climate Delegated Act”).
 However, comparisons are difficult due to the different goals pursued.

-The Platform has also organised three public consultations on different aspects of the taxonomy.
+The Platform has also organised several public consultations on different aspects of the Taxonomy.
 As of yet, it is unclear to what degree the comments and proposals from these processes will be included in the finalized Taxonomy.
+In the ForestInvestment II-project, OroVerde together with the Global Nature Fund examined potential impacts of the Taxonomy on forests, climate change and biodiversity.
+Our colleague Jan Ohnesorge represented us in the relevant public consultations.

 What is known about the delegated acts on technical screening criteria?